-In 2 Testing templates using scenarios, you'll learn about how to try out the Token contract template in DAML's inbuilt scenario testing language.
+In 2 Testing templates using DAML Script, you'll learn about how to try out the Token contract template in DAML's inbuilt DAML Script testing language.

-2.1.2 2 Testing templates using scenarios
+2.1.2 2 Testing templates using DAML Script

-In this section you will test the Token model from 1 Basic contracts using DAML's inbuilt scenario language.
-You'll learn about the basic features of scenarios:
+In this section you will test the Token model from 1 Basic contracts using the DAML Script integration in DAML Studio.
+You'll learn about the basic features of :

-Getting parties

-Submitting transactions

-Creating contracts

-Testing for failure

-Archiving contracts

-Viewing ledger and final ledger state
+Allocating parties Submitting transactions Creating contracts Testing for failure Archiving contracts Viewing ledger and final ledger state

-Hint: Remember that you can load all the code for this section into a folder called 2\Scenario by running daml new 2 Scenario daml-intro-2
+Hint: Remember that you can load all the code for this section into a folder called daml-intro-2 by running daml new daml-intro-2 --template daml-intro-2

-2.1.2.1 Scenario basics
+2.1.2.1 Script basics

-A Scenario is like a recipe for a test, where you can script different parties submitting a series of transactions, to check that your templates behave as you'd expect.
+A Script is like a recipe for a test, where you can script different parties submitting a series of transactions, to check that your templates behave as you'd expect.
 You can also script some some external information like party identities, and ledger time.

-Below is a basic scenario that creates a Token for a party called Alice .
+Below is a basic script that creates a Token for a party called Alice .

 '''

-token_test_1 = scenario do
+token_test_1 = script do

-alice <- getParty "Alice"
+alice <- allocateParty "Alice"

 submit alice do

-create Token with owner = alice
+createCmd Token with owner = alice

 '''

-You declare a Scenario a top-level variable and introduce it using scenario do. do always starts a block, so the rest of the scenario is indented.
+You declare a Script as a top-level variable and introduce it using script do. do always starts a block, so the rest of the script is indented.

 Before you can create any Token contracts, you need some parties on the test ledger.
-The above scenario uses the function getParty to put a party called Alice in a variable alice.
+The above script uses the function allocateParty to put a party called Alice in a variable alice.
 There are two things of note there:

-'''

 Use of <- instead of =.

-'''

-The reason for that is getParty is an Action that can only be performed once the Scenario is run in the context of a ledger. <- means run the action and bind the result .
-It can only be run in that context because, depending on the ledger the scenario is running on, getParty may have to look up a party identity or create a new party.
+The reason for that is allocateParty is an Action that can only be performed once the Script is run in the context of a ledger. <- means run the action and bind the result .
+It can only be run in that context because, depending on the ledger state the script is running on, allocateParty will either give you back a party with the name you specified or append a suffix to that name if such a party has already been allocated.